uidaholib/spec-lumber/_posts/2022/2022-09-29-who-were-the-women-in-winr.md

 Below are only ten materials from our digital collection:

-Submission to the *WiNR* journal on a female Hotshot's experience with firefighting in Yellowstone National Park.
+About a submission to the *WiNR* journal a female Hotshot's experience with firefighting in Yellowstone National Park.

 {% include feature/digital-image.html collection="winr" objectid="winr_032" %}